-- 161. Students who do not pass a module will be offered the opportunity for referral for a second attempt in all failed elements of the module assessment, providing the criteria below are met and any required fee paid. - 162.
-In exceptional circumstances, and with good cause, the Chair of the University Examinations Committee may permit a student a third attempt at an assessment. - 163.
-For undergraduate programmes, including Foundation Degrees, referral will be limited to 50% of the student's total registered module credits in any semester or academic year, which will be over and above any referred credits relating to a workbased learning or placement module. - 164.
-For postgraduate programmes, the maximum referral will be 50% of the student's total registered module credits of the taught programme in any academic year, with the Master's dissertation or agreed equivalent research-based project being considered independently of the taught module requirements. - 165.
-For students studying on a part-time basis, the maximum referral will be restricted to 50% of registered module credits or a maximum of 30 module credits, whichever is the greater, subject to a maximum of 60 credits in any one level. - 166.
+- 159. Students who do not pass a module will be offered the opportunity for referral for a second attempt in all failed elements of the module assessment, providing the criteria below are met and any required fee paid. - 160.
+In exceptional circumstances, and with good cause, the Chair of the University Examinations Committee may permit a student a third attempt at an assessment. - 161.
+For undergraduate programmes, including Foundation Degrees, referral will be limited to 50% of the student's total registered module credits in any academic year, which will be over and above any referred credits relating to a work-based learning or placement module. - 162.
+For postgraduate programmes, the maximum referral will be 50% of the student's total registered module credits of the taught programme in any academic year, with the Master's dissertation, agreed equivalent research-based project or combination of a research methods module and a Masters dissertation or agreed equivalent research-based project being considered independently of the taught module requirements. - 163.
+For students studying on a part-time basis, the maximum referral will be restricted to 50% of registered module credits or a maximum of 30 module credits, whichever is the greater, subject to a maximum of 60 credits in any one level. - 164.
 Referred examinations or coursework must normally be completed before the commencement of the next academic year except in the case of one year postgraduate or Master's programmes where the referred assessment must be completed before the end of the following academic year.
-Where agreement is given exceptionally for students to trail modules they must successfully complete them within the next academic year as required under provisions for concurrent study. - 167.
-Candidates must ensure that they are available to attend the University on those days should they be notified of the requirement to re-sit one or more assessments.
-The detailed timetable for re-sit examinations is posted online as soon as possible after results have been ratified. - 168.
+Where agreement is given exceptionally for students to trail modules they must successfully complete them within the next academic year as required under provisions for concurrent study.

+- 165. Candidates must ensure that they are available to attend the University on those days should they be notified of the requirement to re-sit one or more assessments.
+The detailed timetable for re-sit examinations is posted online as soon as possible after results have been ratified. - 166.
 The maximum module score which can be awarded following referral of any element of module assessment will be the pass score.
-The Programme Board will be presented with the actual marks achieved in any referred element, together with the revised module score determined by applying the appropriate weighting as specified in the module reference sheet. - 169.
+The Programme Board will be presented with the actual marks achieved in any referred element, together with the revised module score determined by applying the appropriate weighting as specified in the module reference sheet. - 167.
 The Programme Board will recommend a candidate, or candidates, to be referred without prejudice where circumstances warrant it.
-In such circumstances the referred module score will not be limited to the minimum pass mark.

-- 170. Resubmitted undergraduate dissertations or agreed equivalent research-based projects will normally be required within 60 calendar days from confirmation of the initial failure.
+In such circumstances the referred module score will not be limited to the minimum pass mark. - 168.
+Resubmitted undergraduate dissertations or agreed equivalent researchbased projects will normally be required within 60 calendar days from confirmation of the initial failure.
 Resubmitted postgraduate dissertations or agreed equivalent research-based projects will normally be required within a period of 60 calendar days from confirmation of the initial failure.
 However, a Programme Board may recommend a different time period, up to a maximum of six months, providing reasonable justification is provided by the student's supervisor to the Examination Board.
-In all cases, the relevant referral fee will be charged. - 171.
+In all cases, the relevant referral fee will be charged. - 169.
 In situations where the Programme Board is satisfied that more fundamental deficiencies exist within a failed dissertation or agreed equivalent research-based project, such that it could not be completed within the timescales detailed above, it may require the student to re-register for a different topic, to be completed within a period not exceeding 12 months.
 In all cases, the relevant re-registration fee will be charged.